-In Luie journal you get to meet people that inspire us from the everyday life.
+In our Luie journal you get to meet parents from the everyday life.
+Parents that inspire us!

 Have you ever thought about how much you wash your clothes?
 And with that, the negative environmental footprint it generates?
 Corinna Williams is a mother and, together with her sister, the business owner of Celsious.
 A modern laundry based in Brooklyn, New York.
 We got the opportunity to ask her a few questions about combining mom life and business life.

 Tell us about yourself!
 Who is Corinna Williams?

 – I am one of the owners of Celsious, a modern laundry, which I founded with my sister after moving from our native Germany to New York.
 My husband Nico and I welcomed our first baby, Lila, end of last year.